hiyuchang/hiyuchang.github.io/index.md

 Hi, I am Yuchang Sun.

-Currently, I am a Phd student of [Prof. Jun Zhang](https://eejzhang.people.ust.hk/home.html) in The Hong Kong University of Science and Technology.
+Currently, I am a PhD student of [Prof. Jun Zhang](https://eejzhang.people.ust.hk/home.html) in The Hong Kong University of Science and Technology.

 ### Education

 I received the B.Eng. degree from Beijing Institute of Technology, Beijing, China in 2020.

-From 2020 to 2021, I spent one year in EIE department of The Hong Kone Polytechnic University.
+From 2020 to 2021, I spent one year in EIE department of The Hong Kong Polytechnic University.

 ## Research

 I am working on federated learning and distribution optimization.
 See my [Google scholar](https://scholar.google.com.hk/citations?user=1WffgvYAAAAJ&hl=zh-CN&oi=ao).

-If you are interested in my research, welcome to discuss with me in English or Chinese.
+If you are interested in my research, welcome to discuss with me (fisrtname.familyname at connect.ust.hk) in English or Chinese.

 ### Publications (In Chronological Order)